Educational attainment of person

 Educational attainment refers to the highest level of education that a person has successfully completed.
 Successful completion of a level of education refers to the achievement of the learning objectives of that level, typically validated through the assessment of acquired knowledge, skills and competencies.

-At the primary and secondary school level, educational attainment refers to the highest grade completed or whether or not the person has obtained a secondary school (high school) diploma or equivalency certificate.
+At the primary and high school level, educational attainment refers to the highest grade completed or whether or not the person has obtained a high school (secondary school) diploma or equivalency certificate.
 At the postsecondary level, it refers to postsecondary certificates, diplomas or degrees awarded by accredited educational institutions.
-It also includes educational certificates or diplomas awarded to the person by provincial/territorial or federal authorities, such as the journeyperson designation in the trades.
+It also includes educational certificates or diplomas awarded to the person by provincial/territorial or federal authorities, such as a Journeyperson's designation in the trades.
 Educational attainment can also include the partial completion of a postsecondary qualification.

 Educational attainment is usually measured with respect to the highest education program successfully completed, which is typically certified by a recognized qualification.

-At the primary and secondary levels, educational attainment can be used to present data in terms of the highest grade category completed in the Highest educational attainment classification.
+At the primary and high school levels, educational attainment can be used to present data in terms of the highest grade category completed in the Classification of highest educational attainment.

-At the postsecondary level, it can be used to measure partially completed qualifications in the class "Some postsecondary education (highest)" in the Highest educational attainment classification, which includes persons who have received some education that can be counted towards a postsecondary qualification but have not received any postsecondary qualification.
-The Highest certificate, diploma or degree classification refers only to the highest education program successfully completed.
+At the postsecondary level, it can be used to measure partially completed qualifications in the category 'Some postsecondary education (highest)' in the Classification of highest educational attainment, which includes persons who have received some education that can be counted towards a postsecondary qualification but have not received any postsecondary qualification.
+The Classification of highest certificate, diploma or degree refers only to the highest education program successfully completed.
 As a result, categories of the two classifications below the level of completed postsecondary qualifications are not directly comparable.

 Information on educational attainment is typically presented for persons aged 15 years and over.